Atomox/mta-delays/readme.md

-MTA Interruption Feeds
+# MTA Interruption Feeds
-A simple API that interprets MTA interruption messaging.
+A simple API that interprets MTA Subway Disruption Messaging.

 We take minimal messaging from the MTA, and parse out useful information, like route changes, station identification, event tagging, and more!